-When the Foundation has the use of assets under operating leases, payments made under the operating leases are recognised in profit or loss on a straight-line basis over the term of the lease.
-Lease incentives received are recognised in profit or loss as an integral part of the total lease expense, over the term of the lease.
-Contingent lease payments are charged to profit or loss in the accounting period in which they are incurred.
+When the Foundation has the use of assets under operating leases, payments made under the operating leases are recognised in statement of income and expenditure on a straight-line basis over the term of the lease.
+Lease incentives received are recognised in statement of income and expenditure as an integral part of the total lease expense, over the term of the lease.
+Contingent lease payments are charged to statement of income and expenditure in the accounting period in which they are incurred.
 These leased assets are not recognised in the Foundation's statement of financial position.